Camp (novel)

-Camp is a young adult fiction novel written by L. C. Rosen and published in 2020 by Little, Brown.
+Camp is a young adult fiction novel written by Lev A. C. Rosen and published in 2020 by Little, Brown.
 The book tells the story of Randall Kapplehoff, a gay teen who goes every year to a queer summer camp and is finally ready to start a relationship with his crush.

 Plot

 Camp follows Randall Kapplehoff, a gay teen who goes to Camp Outland, a queer summer camp, every year.
 Randall is interested in musical theatre but rebrands himself as Del and makes himself more masculine to impress his crush, Hudson, a "masculine 'straight-acting' muscled deity."

 Throughout the book, readers receive lessons about the LGBT community and its history, including definitions of genders and sexualities readers may be unfamiliar with, what happened before Stonewall, the Mattachine Society, and more.
 Further, the book tackles both societal and internalized homophobia.

 Background

 Although Rosen did not attend a summer camp for queer kids, the physical layout of Camp Outland is based on a Jewish summer camp Rosen attended and worked at for several years.
 Rosen's camp didn't have a drama cabin, but Rosen spent years in theater.

 Rosen modeled the story off the 1960s romantic comedies featuring Rock Hudson and Doris Day; he "wanted a vintage-feeling screwball sex comedy but for contemporary queer teens."

 The book's title has multiple meanings: "summer camp, camp in the sense of drag queens and also camp in the sense that playing butch is a form of camp, too."